TWChennai/gocd-git-path-material-plugin/README.md

 ### Known issues

+#### No support for GoCD server secrets management

+Custom source control material plugins like the `gocd-git-path-material-plugin` do not have password variables interpolated and populated by the GoCD server using its support for [secrets management](https://docs.gocd.org/current/configuration/secrets_management.html).
+You can see https://github.com/TWChennai/gocd-git-path-material-plugin/issues/28 and https://github.com/gocd/gocd/issues/8234 for more detail.

+If you use pipelines-as-code to source control your material definitions, it is instead possible to use SSH keys within your GoCD server and agent to authenticate with a private repository.
+If running GoCD on Kubernetes, there is support for doing so based on Kubernetes `Secret`s within the [GoCD Helm chart](https://github.com/helm/charts/tree/master/stable/gocd) or any other solution that allows mounting of a file into a container.

+#### No support for triggering from webhooks

+Custom source control material plugins like the `gocd-git-path-material-plugin` do not have support for [triggering from webhooks](https://api.gocd.org/current/#webhook), as opposed to the convention material polling approach.
+You can see https://github.com/TWChennai/gocd-git-path-material-plugin/issues/27 and https://github.com/gocd/gocd/issues/8170 for more detail.

+#### Stale data in agent repository clones

+This plugin uses Git commands to filter the history and determine the most recent revision that matches the monitored paths.
+This means that changes that are not monitored in your paths may be "stale".
+The plugin does not `rm` un-monitored paths from a clone; meaning your build task could accidentally depend on files in the repository that are out-of-date.

+Be careful with your repository structure to keep your monitored path expressions simple.

-*Creating new pipelines via UI on pre `19.8.0` GoCD versions*
+#### Creating new pipelines via UI on pre `19.8.0` GoCD versions

 You will *not* be able to see *Git Path* material as a material type when creating a new pipeline.
 Add a dummy git material, then edit to add a new *Git Path* material and remove the old one.
 This problem has been resolved in newer GoCD versions via the pipeline creation wizard.

-*Stale data in agent repository clones*

-This plugin uses Git commands to filter the history and determine the most recent revision that matches the monitored paths.
-This means that changes that are not monitored in your paths may be "stale".
-The plugin does not `rm` un-monitored paths from a clone; meaning your build task could accidentally be depending on files in the repository that are out-of-date.

-Be careful with your repository structure to keep your monitored path expressions simple.

 ### Contributing